Something Borrowed (film)

-Something Borrowed is a 2011 American romantic comedy film based on Emily Giffin's 2005 book of the same name, directed by Luke Greenfield, starring Ginnifer Goodwin, Kate Hudson, Colin Egglesfield, and John Krasinski and distributed by Warner Bros.
+Something Borrowed is a 2011 American romantic comedy film based on Emily Giffin's 2005 novel, directed by Luke Greenfield, starring Ginnifer Goodwin, Kate Hudson, Colin Egglesfield, and John Krasinski and distributed by Warner Bros.
+Pictures.
 Released on May 6, 2011, the film received negative reviews from critics and grossed $60 million.

 Plot

 The free-spirited Darcy throws her friend Rachel a surprise 30th birthday party.
 Rachel is a single attorney in New York City, whereas Darcy is engaged to a man named Dex.
 Rachel's close friend Ethan is her confidant.

 Darcy gets drunk at the party, so Dex takes her home but returns for her Chanel purse.
 Rachel offers to help look for it, and he gets her a drink for her birthday.
 Afterwards, a drunk Rachel mentions the crush she had on him in law school.
 Sharing a cab, she apologizes, he kisses her, and they wake up in bed together to Darcy's frantic message that Dex never came home.

 Flashbacks show Rachel and Dex in law school, growing closer.
 One evening, over drinks, they are sharing personal stories, but Darcy showing up breaks the romantic mood.
 After being teased by Darcy about Dex, Rachel says he is just a friend.
 He is disappointed, but she does not notice.
 Darcy relentlessly flirts with Dex, so Rachel leaves.

 Back in the present, things between Rachel and Dex remain awkward as the wedding plans proceed and Darcy hosts frequent gatherings in the Hamptons.
 Rachel says she is having sex with other men (first Marcus, then Ethan).
 Darcy tells her she cheated on Dex once with someone from work.

 Ethan is frustrated at Rachel for never standing up for herself against Darcy.
 Friends with Rachel and sometimes foe to Darcy, he reluctantly agrees to tolerate Rachel's lies.
 However, he soon tires of the charade, trying to tell the group about Dex and Rachel, but she hits him with a racket, angering him for not confessing.

 Meanwhile, Dex's mother is depressed, but her depression is being kept in check by her happiness with the upcoming wedding.
 Months after first being secretly intimate, Dex tries to talk to Rachel about what is between them; they skip Darcy's July 4 weekend in the Hamptons to stay in the city.